Deep-Symmetry/afterglow/README.md

 - [ ] Support Push version 2 if possible.
 The display will be most difficult since it seems not to use MIDI, but there is a [library](http://sigabort.co/p2d) which can address it; I have reached out to the authors to see if they can help.
-I don't yet know if there is a SysEx for setting RGB pad colors available, or if we will need to go back to using MIDI notes; if the latter, the colors are all wrong and need to be rediscovered.
+I don&rsquo;t yet know if there is a SysEx for setting RGB pad colors available, or if we will need to go back to using MIDI notes; if the latter, the colors are all wrong and need to be rediscovered.